subhanjandas/maritime-risk-intelligence/README.md

 * **Kinematic Filtering:** The dashboard allows for filtering by **Speed Over Ground (SOG)**, helping analysts distinguish between vessels at anchor versus those actively navigating.

 #### **My Perspective:**

-In a production environment, this dashboard acts as a **Supply Chain Early Warning System**.
+* **Prod:** In a production environment, this dashboard acts as a **Supply Chain Early Warning System**.
 By isolating the 11 unique vessels that entered the "Critical" zone from a pool of 8.5 million pings, we reduce the noise for logistics operators by **99.9%**, allowing them to focus exclusively on high-impact maritime events.
 ---
 *Developed by Subhanjan Das*